 Introduction to Scripthea

-Scripthea is a freeware Windows application for text-to-image prompt engineering.
+Scripthea is a free, open-source Windows application for text-to-image prompt engineering.

-Text-to-image AI generation domain has been exploding for the list year or two and I find its abilities fascinating.
-Scripthea application is my contribution to that dynamic domain while having fun developing it.
-The software provides a systematic approach in composing the text prompt (aka prompt engineering).
-Briefly, prompt = cue + modifiers.
-You will be offered collections of short descriptive texts (cues) and categorized collections of modifiers, like a painter, art style, time period, etc. To unravel the capabilities of Scripthea you need to install Stable Diffusion (ComfyUI or AUTOMATIC1111).
+Scripthea operates in two modes: in Single mode, you can use one cue and more than one modifier; in Scan mode, you can select any number of cues and any number of modifiers, but each prompt will combine only one cue with one or many modifiers.
+Cues and modifiers are organized and categorized in lists.
 After generating an image its prompt and generation setting become part of a collection (image depot) with a convenient image viewer on the second tab.
-On top of that, you can also "scan".
-After selecting some cues and some modifiers Scan will combine them (there are rules).
 So for example if you would like to see how a particular painter would paint different subjects (cues) or how specific topic would be painted by different painters.
-Scripthea will generate all the combinations for you (scan) and query the active API for you to put them in the working image depot.
+Scripthea will generate all the combinations for you (scan) and query the active image generator API for you to put them in the working image depot.

 New!
-Scripthea now includes external prompt collections with ten of thousands of prompts (see here), more to come...
+Scripthea now includes external prompt collections with one and half million unique prompts (see here).

 See a short introduction video-clip HERE or on YouTube.